oktadev/okta-blog/_source/_posts/2021-09-12-spring-boot-spa.md

 ## Configure The Resource Server For Okta Auth

 You should already have used the Okta CLI to either register a new account or log into an existing account.
 If not, please do so now.
-From a bash shell, type `okta login`, you should see a message that says something like: `Okta Org already configured: https://dev-123456.okta.com/`.
+From a bash shell, type `okta login`, you should see a message that says something like: `Okta Org already configured: https://dev-133337.okta.com/`.
 This is your Okta base domain.

 The only configuration you have to do for the resource server is to add the `okta.oauth2.issuer` property to the `application.properties` file.
 Spring Security and the Okta Spring Boot Starter will use the issuer endpoint to discover any other configuration it needs (except for the `aud` claim, which defaults to `api://default`).

-You issuer is simply your Okta domain plus `/oauth2/default`, such as `https://dev-123456.okta.com/oauth2/default`.
+You issuer is simply your Okta domain plus `/oauth2/default`, such as `https://dev-133337.okta.com/oauth2/default`.

 Another way to find your issuer URI is to open your Okta developer dashboard.
 Select **Security** and **API** from the left menu.
 This will show you your authorization servers.
 Mostly likely you only have the default authorization server that was set up for you when you signed up.
 This page will show you the **audience** (again, probably `api://default`) and the **Issuer URI**.

-{% img blog/spring-boot-spa/okta-sign-in.png alt:"auth-servers.png" width:"800" %}{: .center-image }
+{% img blog/spring-boot-spa/auth-servers.png alt:"Okta Dashboard Authorization Servers screenshot" width:"800" %}{: .center-image }

 Add the issuer URI to your properties file, which should look something like below, replacing `{yourOktaDomain}` with your actual Okta domain.